 The trickiest part was making sure the plastic didn’t crack during drilling.
 I taped off and started each hole with a 1/8″ drill bit before moving to the 11/32″, placing a block of wood into the container to drill into.
 The one hole I didn’t use the block of wood with cracked slightly.
 I filled the crack with silicone, threaded the nipple in, and let it dry for 24 hours before filling with water.

-If your container closes really well, you may want to drill a small hole or 2 in the top so air pressure doesn’t build up and stop the nipples from working.
+If your container closes really well, drill a couple small holes in the top so air pressure doesn’t build up and stop the nipples from working.

 Read our post about week 3 of raising chicks to see how they – and I – reacted to the new waterer.